MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-center-analytics.md

 - Global Administrator
 - Dynamics 365 administrator
 - Power Platform administrator
-- System administrator

->[!NOTE]
-> System administrators can see only the environments for which they are a System Administrator.
+- System administrator (you can only see sites for which you are a system administrator)

 ## View traffic analytics for all websites in a tenant